 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
-In order to place a call using DSN, the caller must be using a military phone on an installation.
-Cell phones cannot dial DSN numbers.
-When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
 The operator can be reached at commercial (719) 567-1110.
 Please note that long distance charges may be incurred.

 Welcome to MCAS Yuma.
 Our primary mission is to support aerial weapons training for the Atlantic and Pacific Fleet Marine Forces and Navy, and to serve as a base of operations for Marine Aviation Weapons and Tactics Squadron-1 and Third MAW units, including Marine Aircraft Group-13.
-You will soon become an integral part of the Marine Corps’ premier aviation training base, serving along with approximately 4,500 fellow active-duty Marines and sailors.
+You will soon become an integral part of the Marine Corps’ premier aviation training base, serving along with approximately 4,500 fellow active-duty Marines and Sailors.
 With access to more than one million acres of bombing and aviation-training ranges and superb flying weather, MCAS Yuma supports 80 percent of the Corps’ air-to-ground aviation training.
 The air station hosts approximately 70 aviation units, bringing an average of 600 aircraft and 14,000 personnel for ongoing training that takes place throughout the year.

 The facility was signed over to the Navy on January 1, 1959, and nine days later, Col L. K. Davis became the first commanding officer of the newly designated Marine Corps Auxiliary Air Station.
 On July 20, 1962, the designation was changed to Marine Corps Air Station.
 For more information about our installation, visit our homepage.

-Yuma 95,502 year round, with an additional 91,000 winter visitors during the October through April months.
+The population in Yuma is 101,620 year round, with an additional 80,000-100,000 winter visitors during the months of October through April.

 Yuma International Airport serves the Yuma area and is located less than one mile from the Marine Corps Air Station.

-Phoenix Sky Harbor 189 miles (3hrs 12min driving time)
+Phoenix Sky Harbor -- 189 miles (3 hours, 12 minutes driving time)

-Gateway Airport Mesa 209 miles (3hr 30min driving time)
+Gateway Airport Mesa -- 209 miles (3 hours, 30 minutes driving time)

-San Diego Airport 175 miles (3hrs 16min driving time)
+San Diego Airport -- 175 miles (3 hours, 16 minutes driving time)

 Driving Directions from I-8